St. John's College (Annapolis/Santa Fe): Annapolis campus

-St. John's is located in the Historic Annapolis district, one block away from the Maryland State Capitol building.
-Its proximity to the United States Naval Academy (across King George Street) has inspired many a comparison to Athens and Sparta.
-The schools carry on a spirited rivalry seen in the annual croquet match between the two schools on the front lawn of St. John's, which has been called by GQ "the purest intercollegiate athletic event in America."
-As of 2025 St. John's has won 29 of the 36 annual matches.
+St. John's is located in the Historic Annapolis district, one block from the Maryland State Capitol building.
+Its proximity to the United States Naval Academy (across King George Street) has inspired many comparisons to Athens and Sparta.
+The two schools carry on a spirited rivalry seen in their annual croquet match on the front lawn of St. John's, which has been called by GQ "the purest intercollegiate athletic event in America."
+As of 2025 St. John's has won 32 of the 41 annual matches.
 About the Johnnies' commitment to the event, one midshipman commented, "They're out practicing croquet every afternoon!
 Alabama should take football this seriously."

-Construction of McDowell Hall at the center of campus was begun in 1742 by Provincial Governor of Maryland Thomas Bladen, but was not completed until after the end of the Colonial period.
-The 23,000-square-foot historic building underwent some improvements in 2017–18.
+Construction of McDowell Hall at the center of the campus began in 1742 by Provincial Governor of Maryland Thomas Bladen.
+Still, it was not completed until after the end of the Colonial period.
+The 23,000-square-foot historic building underwent improvements in 2017–18.
 Its Great Hall has seen many college events, from balls feting Generals Lafayette and Washington to the unique St. John's institutions called waltz parties.

 Mellon Hall, constructed in 1958, was designed by noted architect Richard Neutra.

 St. John's College Observatory

 The observatory facility, located at the top of the Foucault pendulum tower in Mellon Hall, contains two permanently mounted telescopes, a 12" Schmidt–Cassegrain telescope model LX200 and a 16" Newtonian telescope, both made by Meade Instruments.
-The Foucault Pendulum is located at the top of the four-story tower.
+The Foucault Pendulum is at the top of the four-story tower.
 The pendulum drive magnet is housed within a cast iron cone in the Observatory facility.
-The magnet is keyed to turn on and off as the pendulum swings by using technology such as a photoresistor that determine the center of the pendulum's swing.
+The magnet is keyed to turn on and off as the pendulum swings by using technology such as a photoresistor that determines the center of the pendulum's swing.

 Santa Fe campus

 St. John's Santa Fe campus is located on the eastern edge of Santa Fe, close to Atalaya Mountain.
 It was opened in 1964 in response to the increase in qualified applicants at the Annapolis campus.
 The college chose to open a second campus rather than increase the size of the Annapolis campus.
-The second campus was part of a larger project to construct six campuses across the country.
-St. John's abandoned the concept when it later sold a tract of land it owned in Monterey, California.
+The second campus was part of a larger project to construct six campuses nationwide.
+St. John's abandoned the concept when it sold a tract of land it owned in Monterey, California.

 Student body

 Within the Class of 2022, 36 U.S. states and 15 countries are represented.
 Approximately 99% of students receive financial aid.
 First-year undergraduate students range in age from 15 to 65.
 The student body is relatively small compared to other liberal arts colleges, with a population historically below 500 students on each campus during a year.
-The college offers many community seminars and lectures that are available to the public.
+The average ratio is six students for each professor.
+The college offers many community seminars and lectures available to the public.